MakeMyLifeEasy/Plastic-Pollution/docs/index.md

 ### **Plastic Recycling from around the World**

 According to Environmental Protection Agency report, Americans recycle around 35% of the waste they create.
 Many European countries on the other hand have developed successful recycling programs.
-Austria having the highest recycling rate of about 63%.
+Germany having the highest recycling rate of about 65%.
 But, on the other hand most of the developing nations do not have a formal waste disposal system.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet10?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>